alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     // BIND (LINQ SelectMany): Chains an operation that *might fail*.
     // Unlike Map (which just transforms data), Bind gives the function a chance to switch
-    // the state from Success to Failure.
+    // the state from success to failure.
     // Structurally: It flattens nested Result<Result<...>> back into a single Result. public Result<U, TError> Bind<U>(Func<TSuccess, Result<U, TError>> f) {